XinXing3/CroFinben/README.md

 ## SeaFBen Evalution Benchmark result: The evaluation results of 12 representative large models on SeaFBen.

-In this section, we provide a detailed performance analysis of FinMA compared to other leading models, including ChatGPT, GPT-4, and BloombergGPT et al. For this analysis, we've chosen a range of tasks and metrics that span various aspects of financial Natural Language Processing and financial prediction.
-All model results of FinBen can be found on our [leaderboard](https://huggingface.co/spaces/TheFinAI/flare)!
+In this section, we provide a detailed performance analysis of FinMA compared to other leading models, including ChatGPT, Qwen2-7B, and et al. For this analysis, we've chosen a range of tasks and metrics that span various aspects of financial Natural Language Processing and financial prediction.
+A
 ### Tasks